 - Mediation is treated as a procedural formality

-In these situations, postponing mediation or adjusting its scope may be advisable.
+In these situations, if the Court's scheduling order allows, postponing mediation or adjusting its scope may be advisable.

 Final Thoughts